prpole/dissertation/chapter2/main.md

 if not critique, then structural instability and considerable doubt.
 Even in Saxon's fantasy, the uncomplicated celebration of ancestry, and the fixed essence that implies, is set up to be undercut.
-She does not assert these opinions with full narrative backing so much as posit them as London maintains a degree of distance, less overt than his criticisms of "the man" in "To Build a Fire" but with a similar effect.
+She does not assert these opinions with full narrative backing so much as posit them while London maintains a degree of distance, less overt than his criticisms of "the man" in "To Build a Fire" but with a similar effect.
 Saxon's ideas about her "Viking" ancestry are framed as dubious questions or distant mythic fantasies rather than stable facts.

-One need not rely on the subtle uncertainty London casts on this passage, however, for a critique of Anglo-Saxonism erupts more explicitly near the novel's end at the hands of Jack Hastings, a figure who gives Billy and Saxon much of the knowledge they need to succeed as farmers.
-Hastings pierces the misty fantasy of a benevolent Anglo-Saxon conqueror quite definitely, prompted directly by "Saxon...speaking of the land-hungry Anglo-Saxons", presumably in terms like those of the fantasy above.
-His patience with her racial fantasy is
+One need not rely on the subtle uncertainty London casts on this passage for clarity, however, for a critique of Anglo-Saxonism erupts more explicitly near the novel's end at the hands of Jack Hastings, a figure who also gives Billy and Saxon some of the knowledge they need to succeed as farmers (thereby establishing him as a reliable figure).
+Hastings pierces the misty fantasy of a benevolent Anglo-Saxon conqueror quite definitely.
+He is prompted directly by "Saxon...speaking of the land-hungry Anglo-Saxons", presumably in terms like those of the fantasy above, and his patience with her racial fantasy is short:
-short:

 > "Land-hogs," he snapped.
 "That's our record in this country.
 As one old Reuben told a professor of an agricultural experiment station: 'They ain't no